The Chancellor’s Work-Group on Diversity & Inclusion

 Helpful Links to Syracuse University Diversity & Inclusion

-At the recommendation of the Chancellor’s Workgroup on Diversity & Inclusion, Syracuse University has created a portal to provide easy access to programs, initiatives, services, offices, groups, and other resources available on campus.
+At the recommendation of the Chancellor’s Workgroup on Diversity & Inclusion, Syracuse University has created a Diversity and Inclusion portal to provide easy access to programs, initiatives, services, offices, groups, and other resources available on campus.
 We look forward to updating this website, bringing you fresh new content and providing you access to new and helpful resources.

 The board of the Association of American Colleges and Universities (AAC&U) clearly defines diversity, equity, and inclusion as: